666666t/ArduinoBASIC/README.md

 Included commands will be:

 LET - Variable Assignment/Modification; Syntax Example: LET foo = foo + bar
-PRINT - Visual Output Command; Syntax Example: PRINT "TEXT" GOTO - Program Jump Command; Syntax Example: GOTO 10
+PRINT - Visual Output Command; Syntax Example: PRINT "TEXT"
+GOTO - Program Jump Command; Syntax Example: GOTO 10
 IF - Conditional Statement; Syntax Example: IF foo<bar THEN <operation>
-THEN - Conditional Response Statement; Same Syntax Example as IF FOR - Loop Of Given Length; Syntax Example: FOR X = -2 TO 2 STEP 1
+THEN - Conditional Response Statement; Same Syntax Example as IF
+FOR - Loop Of Given Length; Syntax Example: FOR X = -2 TO 2 STEP 1
-TO - Provides Range of Values for Loop, Inclusive; Same Syntax as IF STEP - Provides Interval of Values for Loop; Same Syntax as IF NEXT
+TO - Provides Range of Values for Loop, Inclusive; Same Syntax as IF
-REM
+STEP - Provides Interval of Values for Loop; Same Syntax as IF
+NEXT - Provides Point for Loop to Restart and increments X by STEP; Syntax Example: FOR X = -2 TO 2 STEP 1 <commands> NEXT
+REM - Provides Line That is Not Executed, Comment line: Syntax Example: REM <comment>